revelaction/ical-git/README.md

 To create your own iCalendar files, you can use a private Language Model (LLM) on your computer.
 Here are some steps to guide you through the process:

 1. **Install a Private LLM**: Ensure you have a private LLM installed on your computer.
-There are several options available, such as Hugging Face's Transformers, GPT-3, or other open-source models.
+There are several open-source models available.
 2. **Generate iCalendar Content**: Use the LLM to generate iCalendar content.
 You can provide prompts or templates to guide the generation process.
 3. **Format the Output**: Ensure the generated content adheres to the iCalendar format.
 This includes proper syntax, event details, and other required fields.
 4. **Save the File**: Save the generated content as a `.ics` file in the directory specified in your configuration.